Reexamination of local spin polarization beyond global equilibrium in relativistic heavy ion collisions: Theoretical analysis from quantum kinetic theories

-As derived in the early work \citep{Hidaka:2017auj}, the Wigner functions for right or left-handed fermions near local equilibrium are given by \footnote{In general, there exist off-equilibrium corrections pertinent to collisions, which are however higher-order in gradient expansion starting from $\mathcal{O}(\partial)$ and $\mathcal{O}(\partial^{2})$ for parity even and odd terms, respectively.
+As derived in the early work \citep{Hidaka:2017auj}, the Wigner functions for right- or left-handed fermions near local equilibrium are given by \footnote{In general, there exist off-equilibrium corrections pertinent to collisions, which are, however, higher order in gradient expansion starting from $\mathcal{O}(\partial)$ and $\mathcal{O}(\partial^{2})$ for even- and odd-parity terms, respectively.
 These corrections are neglected here.}